In honor of National Watermelon Day I went to www.watermelon.org to learn a bit about this summer staple…

 - Honeybees must pollinate every yellow watermelon blossom in order to fruit.
 In a month, a vine may spread 6 to 8 feet, and within 60 days, the vine produces its first watermelons.
 The crop is ready to harvest within 3 months.

 - The rind of a watermelon is not as tough as it looks, so it is handpicked.
 Watermelon pickers look for a pale or buttery yellow spot on the bottom of the watermelon, indicating ripeness.

 - By weight, watermelon is the most-consumed melon in the United States, followed by cantaloupe and honeydew

 - The first cookbook published in the United States in 1796, American Cookery by Amelia Simmons, contains a recipe for watermelon rind pickles.

-According to Guinness World Records, the world’s heaviest watermelon was grown by Chris Kent of Sevierville, Tennessee in 2013, weighing in at 350.5 lbs.
+According to Guinness World Records, Chris Kent of Sevierville, Tennessee grew the world’s heaviest watermelon in 2013, weighing in at 350.5 lbs.

 After learning all of this, it’s no wonder there is a National Watermelon Day!